viavrarlab/WebXR-plugin-for-Unity/README.md

  *Note: Of course the Build platform must be selected WebGL!*
   <br /> <br />   <br /> <br />   <br /> <br />  <br /> <br />

-## Plugin Input System
+## Plugin & Input System
+### WebXR prefab

 To customize or create a project for WebXR you will need use `WebXRCameraRig` prefab.
 It can be found at `Assets / WebXR Input Manager DaviisLV/Prefabs / WebXRCameraRig.prefab`.
-This prefab provides the basic interactions of WebXR and its basic structure is as follows:
+This prefab provides the basic interactions of WebXR and its basic code structure is as follows:

 ```
 WebXRCameraRig - gameObject